bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns a list of indexes of all the occurrences of an element in a list.
+### Returns a list of indexes of all the occurrences of an element in a list

 -   Use `enumerate()` and a list comprehension to check each element for equality with `value` and adding `i` to the result.

 ```py
 def index_of_all(lst, value):